 Some businesses think that thorough background screening is not necessary for temporary summer employees because they only have limited access to facilities and company information.
 However, dishonest workers can pose threats to the safety of your other workers as well as the integrity of your business well beyond their temporary employment.

 According to the 2018 Jack L. Hayes International Annual Retail Theft Survey, one out of every 35 employees was apprehended for theft from their employer.
 Other jarring stats included 57 percent of companies surveyed saw an increase in employee theft apprehension, and 48 percent recovered more dollars from employees stealing from them year over year.
-These numbers can keep any business owner up over a summer night.
+These numbers can keep any company owner up over a summer night.

 Here are some common reasons employers think summer employment background checks are unnecessary: